WHRV

-WHRV (89.5 MHz) is a non-commercial, listener-supported, public radio station licensed to Norfolk, Virginia.
-It is the flagship NPR member station for the Hampton Roads section of Virginia, and is a sister station to the area's PBS member, WHRO-TV 15.
-They are owned by the Hampton Roads Educational Telecommunications Association, a consortium of 19 school districts in Hampton Roads and the Eastern Shore.
-Studios are in the Public Telecommunications Center on the campus of Old Dominion University in Norfolk.
+WHRV (89.5 FM) is a non-commercial radio station licensed to Norfolk, Virginia, United States.
+It is the primary NPR member station for the Hampton Roads section of Virginia, and is sister to PBS member WHRO-TV (channel 15).
+Owned by the Hampton Roads Educational Telecommunications Association, a consortium of 19 school districts in Hampton Roads and the Eastern Shore, studios are in the Public Telecommunications Center on the campus of Old Dominion University in Norfolk.

-WHRV is a Class B FM station.
-It has an effective radiated power (ERP) of 34,000 watts.
-The transmitter is on Nansemond Parkway in Suffolk.
+WHRV's transmitter is sited on Nansemond Parkway in Suffolk.
 Programming is also heard on four repeater stations and an FM translator.
-WHRV broadcasts using HD Radio (hybrid) technology.
-Its HD2 digital subchannel plays adult album alternative (AAA) music and is known as "AltRadio."
+WHRV broadcasts in HD Radio; the HD2 digital subchannel plays adult album alternative (AAA) music and is known as "AltRadio."